Fish Lens

 Riparian forests and floodplains can reduce flooding, reduce transmission of sediment and pollution into rivers, sequester carbon and keep river water cool.

-Riparian habitats are under pressure from modern intensive agriculture
+Pressure from modern intensive agriculture

 65% of floodplain zones are now occupied by intensive agriculture and 99% of rivers have had their riparian habitat altered by agricultural land use.